Need to talk? Call 1800 882 436.

 What is anti-D?

-Anti-D is an injection containing anti-D immunoglobulin, a blood product made up of plasma, that helps prevent rhesus (RhD) sensitisation.
-It is offered to RhD-negative individuals during pregnancy to reduce the risk of developing antibodies against RhD-positive blood.
+Anti-D is an injection that contains anti-D immunoglobulin, which is a blood product made from plasma.
+It helps prevent Rhesus (RhD) sensitisation.
+It’s offered to RhD negative people during pregnancy to reduce the chance of developing antibodies against RhD positive blood.

 The anti-D injection is safe for both you and your baby.